ltdiadams/Compligenix/README.md

 # Compligenix

-An AI-generated SMS text messaging package
+An AI-generated SMS text messaging package [in progress]